avanturist322/awesome-memory-vla/README.md

 This is a collection of research papers for Visual-Language-Action (VLA) models with memory, designed to solve long-horizon, partially observabe tasks.
 The repository shall be regularly updated to track the frontiers.

+Since most VLAs are based on Visual-Language Models (VLMs), we also included a section on VLMs with memory.

 -----
 Contributions are welcome.
 Submit a [PR](https://github.com/avanturist322/awesome-memory-vla/pulls) with relevant papers or resources you consider significant.
 ```